purdue-arc/rocket_league/rktl_autonomy/README.md

 are provided.

 ### Rocket League
 This the main environment intended for use.
+It interfaces the agent with the mess of other nodes that exist in this repository.
+Look at higher level documentation to learn more about the inputs and outputs from this node and how they are consumed or created by others.

 ### Snake Game
 This provides an interface to the snake game created in the [ARC Tutorials](https://github.com/purdue-arc/arc_tutorials/tree/snake_dqn).